tajatwal/Nuix-Web-Review-Uninstall-Manager/README.md

 This utility will guide the user through the process of uninstalling all of the various services, and requesting confirmation if certain directories should be backed up.
 This will allow you to backup group configuration, the MariaDB instance, dashboard perspectives, snapshots, etc.

 ## Getting started
-You can either download the source code directly or find the latest release here:\n https://github.com/RealLukeManning/Nuix-Web-Review-Uninstall-Manager/releases
+You can either download the source code directly or find the latest release here: https://github.com/RealLukeManning/Nuix-Web-Review-Uninstall-Manager/releases

 Please ensure you have taken a snapshot before running this utility.
 This feature can be found in Nuix Config.
 You will need to restore this snapshot after your fresh install is completed.
 A snapshot maitains all of your configuration settings.

 For the initial release this utility will only work with the default directories being used.
-All services must be installed under the default directory, and none of the user defined directories must be changed from the default location:\n
+All services must be installed under the default directory, and none of the user defined directories must be changed from the default location:
 C:\\Program Files\\Nuix\Web Platform\\

 This application needs to run with Administrator privileges to succcessfully backup all the required directories, and to run the uninstall.exe for all services.
 Nothing is required from the user to achieve this as the application will prompt the user to allow for elevated privileges.